SwiftAppLab logo SwiftAppLab Start free trial

 Can Yelp Lead AI tell if a termite inspection request is actually in my service area?

-It checks the address or area mentioned in the lead against the service area you set up, and flags leads outside that zone as likely not worth a response, since Yelp still charges the response fee regardless of distance.
+It checks the address or area mentioned in the lead against the service area you set up, and flags leads outside that zone as likely not worth a response, since the ad spend behind a lead is gone regardless of distance.

 Will it ever text or call the customer directly to schedule the inspection or treatment?